pomm-project/ModelManager/README.md

 }
 ```

 Now, calling `findByPK` will issue a query like `select …, d.page / (d.modification + 1) as "quality_score", … from document d where …`.
 It is important to note that all queries are using the default projection so modifying it will change the values the entities are hydrated with.
-The third argument is the type associated with the added field.
+The method's third argument is the type associated with the added field.
 It makes the converter system to know how to convert the new value from its database representation to a usable PHP value.

 ### Custom queries

-Even though the queries coming with the traits cover a broad range of what can be done on a relation, Pomm incites developers to write custom queries using the rich [Postgres's SQL language](http://www.postgresql.org/docs/9.4/static/sql.html).
-Since Pomm is not an ORM, it will never generate queries to fetch foreign information letting the developers to write neats queries and add the according indexes in the database.
+Even though the queries coming with the traits are covering a broad range of what can be done on a relation, Pomm incites developers to write custom queries using the rich [Postgres's SQL language](http://www.postgresql.org/docs/9.4/static/sql.html).
+Since Pomm is not an ORM, it will never generate queries to fetch foreign information.
 Let's see a simple custom query:

 ```php
 class DocumentModel extends Model